 Data Science Research and Research Interests

-My academic research covers a breadth of issues related to social phenomena, ranging from the roles actors adopt in networks to the factors influencing death penalty executions.
+My data science research covers a breadth of issues related to social phenomena, ranging from the roles actors adopt in networks to the factors influencing death penalty executions.
 To date, my research has produced over half a million dollars in federal grant funding.

 My substantive research interests include: